 What is adobo sauce?

-How much should I use in cooking?
+How much chipotle in adobo should I use in cooking?

 Be careful!
 This is a potent mix.
 Most recipes call for a single tablespoon or two maximum.
-In these case, take a single chipotle with some of the sauce, pulse chop it (or simply use a knife), and measure the sauce according to the recipe.
+In this case, take a single chipotle with some of the sauce, pulse chop it (or simply use a knife), and measure the sauce according to the recipe.
 Any more and you may find the recipe a lot hotter than you expect.

 Where can I buy chipotle peppers in adobo sauce?

-You can typically find it in the ethnic foods section of your local supermarket.
+You can typically find it in the international foods section of your local supermarket.
 It’s also available via many online retailers.
 If you want a specific brand, it may be best to purchase online.

 What else can I make with it?